Table of Contents

 Aestivation

-Not only winter's cold, but also heat and dryness in summer may be harmful to a Roman snail, which is much better adjusted to humid weather.
-It can, though, endure such dry times during resting periods called aestivation...
+Not only the cold of winter, but also heat and dryness in summer may be harmful to a Roman snail, which is much better adjusted to humid weather.
+It can, though, endure such dry times during resting periods called aestivation ...
 More...

 Systematics